notrealzapa/ColumbiaAerial/README.md

 ## Contact

-For any inquiries, please contact the project maintainer at [your-email@example.com].
+For any inquiries, please contact the project maintainer at zyb2003@columbia.edu or zhumazhanbalapanov@gmail.com.